 Book the Sheraton Grand via our luxury travel concierge for extra benefits AND your usual loyalty and point benefits.

 The club lounge or executive lounge here doesn’t have views but has a great breakfast and evening food.
 The executive lounge is on the first floor (floor 2) of the hotel, and it can be very, very busy, so busy at breakfast that it can be hard (but not impossible) to find a seat.
-The ambiance is a little refectory with a vast dining area and a lounging area.
-It’s practical but not like a luxury lounge and not comparative to our best lounge choices.
+The ambiance is a little refectory, with a vast dining and lounging area.
+It’s practical but not like a luxury lounge and not comparable to our best lounge choices.

-Continental breakfast is served 6:30-10:30 am.
-Cakes come out 2:00 – 4:00 pm and evening, hors d’ouvres are delivered 5:30 – 7:30 pm with desserts until 9:30 pm.
-Drinks are served between 5:30 and 9:30, including alcohol.
+Continental breakfast is served before cakes come out early afternoon.
+Evening, hors d’ouvres are delivered from early evening with desserts following.
+Drinks are served throughout the evening, including alcohol.
 Soft drinks, tea and coffee, and snacks are available throughout the day.
-If you have more than 2 people in your club room, you can add lounge access for one or two people for $90 USD or $120 USD, respectively.
+If you have more than 2 people in your club room, you can add lounge access for one or two people.

 Breakfast is a nice array of yogurts, Bircher.
 Muesli, cold meats, cheeses, and fruits, and there is a great selection of pastries, including croissants and chocolate bread.
 You can also have scrambled eggs, hash browns, and bacon as hot buffet choices (these vary slightly depending on the day.
 It is a decent spread.
 There are also fruit smoothies and, of course, tea and coffee machines.

 All in all, this is good, but not the best, Bonvoy club lounge in Sydney.